 Row covers function to enhance growth and yield by modifying the temperatures around plants in the spring and fall, or in combination with low tunnels, during the winter.
+They are also used for frost, hail, and wind protection, and to exclude certain pests.
 There are two general types: slitted or perforated plastic, and spun-bonded fabric.
 Heavier weight row covers can provide several degrees of frost protection, while lightweight "non-heating" or summer weight covers offer less heat enhancement and can be used in summer for insect protection.
 These materials can be used with or without hoops ("floating row cover") depending on its weight and the fragility of the crop underneath.
-Newer types of knitted or woven lightweight row cover (for example, 'Proteknet' by Agrinovations) are becoming available; they can be used with or without hoops, are quite durable, and will exclude insects.
+Newer types of knitted or woven lightweight row cover (for example, 'ProtekNet' by Agrinovations) are available; they can be used with or without hoops, are quite durable, and will exclude insects.

 Row covers are installed right after planting and are left covering the crop for several weeks, depending on crop type and season.
 For fruiting crops and cucurbits, covers can be left in place for approximately 3-5 weeks until pollination is needed or the crop outgrows the space under the cover.
 Other crops that are low-growing and do not require pollination can remain under cover as long as the temperature benefit is useful.
 Sweet corn may be left covered with spun-bonded row cover until pretassel stage.
 If the crop is pressing against the cover, either loosen or remove it.
 Row cover removal timing is more critical in some crops, such as tomato and pepper, as they cannot tolerate extremely high temperatures that might develop under the covers (especially polyethylene).
 Covers must be removed for crops requiring insect or wind pollination.